On some $\Sigma^{B}_{0}$-formulae generalizing counting principles over $V^{0}$

 \section{On the strength of Fisher's inequality}

-\quad When we discuss whether the condition given in Theorem \ref{OnF2} actually holds or not, it is natural to also consider the $\KK$-analogue of the condition, where $\KK$ is an arbitrary field other than $\FF_{2}$.
-The next combinatoial principle (see Remark \ref{intuition} for the informal meaning) relates to a condition which has a similar form to the analogue. \begin{defn} We define the $\Sigma^{B}_{0}$ $\mathcal{L}^{2}_{A}$ formula $FIE(n,S,R)$ as follows:
+\quad When we discuss whether the condition given in Theorem \ref{OnF2} actually holds or not, it is natural also to consider the $\KK$-analogue of the condition, where $\KK$ is an arbitrary field other than $\FF_{2}$.
+The following combinatorial principle (see Remark \ref{intuition} for the informal meaning) relates to a condition similar to the analog.